GloAlgara/TMA-Project-final/README.md

 # TMA-Project-final
 Project for the subject TMA

-First, we started with one dataset (called Data) that only has IoT devices.
+First, we started with one dataset that only has IoT devices.
 Then, we decided to switch to another, provided by Ben-Gurion - University of The Negev (check the end of the readme for references).

 ## Requirements for the first dataset